April 13, 2026

 • SEC filings (IPO/acquisition prep)

-Found: 50 people showing buying signals this month.
+Found 50 people showing buying signals that month.
+Sent 50 highly personalized emails:

 "Hi Name], I noticed you just hired a Finance Manager at Company].
-Usually teams expand finance headcount when they're scaling operations.
-You probably went from invoice bottlenecks to invoice chaos.
+Usually teams expand finance headcount when they're scaling operations—you probably went from invoice bottlenecks to invoice chaos.
 Have you had to rethink your AP process?"

 Why This Works (And Why Most Teams Ignore It)